junxit/us-congress-code/title-29/chapter-4b/sec-49h.md

 ### References in Text

 The Inspector General Act, referred to in subsec. (b)(2), probably means the Inspector General Act of 1978, Pub.
 L. 95–452, Oct.
 12, 1978, 92 Stat.
-1101, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+1101, which is set out in the Appendix to Title 5, Government Organization and Employees.

 ### Amendments